 Abraham was born into a culture and society that was completely immersed in idolatry.
 His own father, Terah, is said to have been one who “served other gods.”
 There was absolutely no external influence, no human witness whatsoever, who could lead Abraham to serve the true and living God.
 Instead, every knee within that society was bowed down in worship of a “Moon god” and honor was given to the creation rather than the Creator.
 In a place where the object of worship brightly lit up the night sky for all to behold, Abraham alone heard the still, small voice of the living God speaking directly to his heart.

-“By faith Abraham, when he was called to go out into a place which he should after receive for an inheritance, obeyed; and he went out, not knowing whither he went.”
+“By faith Abraham, when he was called, obeyed by going out to a place which he was to receive for an inheritance; and he went out, not knowing where he was going.”
 (Hebrews 11:8)

 From whence was Abraham called and to where was he being led?
 We know now because we have read in God’s Word exactly where God would bring him.
 But Abraham did not know where he was going.
 And where was he being led away from?
 Was it a city that lacked for the comforts of this world?
 Certainly not.
 It is believed by Archaeologists that the culture and advancements that had been reached in Ur of the Chaldees would remain unsurpassed in Mesopotamian society for more than a thousand years.
 Many throughout history have gladly forsaken a wasted and desolate land for the prospect of obtaining a better life, but this is not what Abraham did.
 Pioneering adventurers have also been enticed to journey into unseen lands based on the testimonies and enchanting tales of fortunes to be had made by others who went into such lands before them.
 But Abraham had received no such enticement from man.